pxfskjp/Django-ecommerce/README.md

 # shoestring
-A very simple ecommerce solution for Django
+A very simple Single Page App eCommerce solution for Django

 ## Installation

 Requires Python3 and Postgresql

+### Frontend

+Go into the frontend/ directory

+Install required Node packages:

+    $ npm install

+Build the front end

+    $ npm run build

+This will put the new files in the static directory of the shoestring app.

+### Backend

 Install package and requirements:

-    $ pip install shoestring
+    $ pipenv
     $ pip install shoestring/requirements.txt

 Start a Django project: